 As a contemporary Latinx artist, working through her innovative practice of Organic Minimalism, Colón has deconstructed and expanded upon the historically male-dominated canon of minimalism; in result, carving out new space for broader identities in the field.
 In contrast to traditional, hard-edged, geometrical minimalist works, Colón breaks barriers by creating objects that breath organic life-like qualities into fluid reductive forms.

 Originally from San Juan, Puerto Rico, Gisela Colón currently lives and works in Los Angeles, California.

-This project is paired with Colón’s solo exhibition, Quantum Shift, currently on view at Tephra ICA’s gallery in Reston, VA and is representative of this moment in time when there is a shift in human awareness, marking a new era of discovery.
+This project is paired with Colón’s solo exhibition, Quantum Shift, at Tephra ICA’s gallery in Reston, VA and is representative of this moment in time when there is a shift in human awareness, marking a new era of discovery.